suus-stack/PCA/README.md

 The main goal of this project is to make a 2D Agent-based model that simulates the behaviour of a herring school.
 The aim is to assess the influence of the three boid rules, as well as the impact of environmental changes, rocks and predators (barracuda), on the herring killing rate.
+For the parameter values of the predator the values from barracudas are taken.

 THE MODEL: gamefish